-Leimert Park resident Dillon Rickenbacker is the starting safety at St. John Bosco, and his grade-point average is above a 4.0.
+LA Standard's Outstanding Student-Athlete: Rickenbacker played safety at St. John Bosco High School, and his grade-point average is above a 4.0.

-Dillon Rickenbacker is the starting safety for St. John Bosco, which nationally is routinely ranked as a top-five high school football program.
-The program sends their best players to big-time college football schools, and Rickenbacker has a scholarship offer to the University of Washington, which is currently in the college national championship race.
-While he has developed into a highly rated football player, he is equally as strong academically.
+Dillon Rickenbacker played safety for St. John Bosco, which nationally is routinely ranked as a top-five high school football program.
+The program sends their best players to college football programs around the nation, and Rickenbacker has decided to continue his athletic and academic career at Yale University.
+While he has developed into a highly-rated football player, he is equally as strong academically.

 Rickenbacker became a football fan at a very early age, and he began playing while in the second grade.

 “I grew up watching football on TV with my dad, and my older brother played in high school as well,” he said.
 “So I was familiar with the sport, but playing it was brand new to me.”

 Rickenbacker’s father Damon and older brother Devon both played football at Fairfax High School, and he was able to pick up the game as he played on a yearly basis.
 He really started to hit his stride in middle school.
 Being intelligent, which comes from both his father, who is a graduate of the University of California, Northridge and a USMC/Navy veteran, and his mother Evelyn, who after graduating from St. Bernard High School received her degree from UCLA and currently is the principal at Transfiguration Elementary School, has helped him on the football field.